-develop responses of their own Step 1: U2.4 If God is everywhere, why go to a pla ce of worship?
-Select a key question Year gro Year group: Recommended Year 5 • Strand: Expressing Questio ns in this thread: F3: Whic F3: Which places are special and why?
-1.7: What makes some places sacred?
-1.7: Wha y do people pray?
-3.6: Shou Ild religious buildings be sold to feed the starving?
-Religions and worldviews: Christians, Hindus and Jewish people (other examples can be selected by the school) Makesi ure that you can explain where this unit/question on fits into key stage planning Make sure that you can explain where this unit/question fits into key stage planning e.g. how it builds on previous learning in RE; what other subject areas it links to, if appropriate. is subject areas it links to, ii Step 2: the learning outcomes from column 2 of the ke ey question outlines on p.63. • Select learning outcomes appropriate for the age and ability of your pupils.
-Being clear about these outcomes will help you to decide what and how to teach Select learning outcomes Emerging Expected Exceeding Recall and name some key Make connections between how believers feel Outline how and why places features of places of worship about places of worship in different traditions of worship fulfil special studied (A1).
-(A3). functions in the lives of Find out about what b aliovers Select and describe the most important believers (A3). say about their places functions of a place of worship for the Comment thoughtfully on the say about their places OI .
-Tunctions of a place of worship for the Comment thoughtfully on the believers in difficult times, explaining why this community (B3).
+Stop 1.
+112 / 14 Food is overwwhere, why go to a place co of worship?
+Step 1: U2.4 If God is everywhere, why go to a place of worship?
+Select a key Year group: Recommended Year 5 question i cui gi c • Strand: Expressing F3: Whic 1.7: Wha L2.5: Wh ns in this thread: h places are special and why? t makes some places sacred? y do people pray?
+Ild religious buildings be sold to feed the starving?
+Religions and worldviews: Christians, Hindus and Jewish people (other examples can be selected by the school) Make sure that you can explain where this unit/question fits into key stage planning e.g. how it builds on previous learning in RE; what other subject areas it links to, if Chain Di appropr Use the learning outcomes from column 2 of the ke v question outlines on n.63 Step 2: ct learning outcomes appropriate for the age ar Select ig clear about these outcomes will help you to d learning Den outcomes Expected Exceeding Emerging Recall and name some kov Make connections between how believers feel Exceeding Outline how and why places features of places of w - about places of worship in different traditions of worship fulfil special studied (A1). oromp (A3). functions in the lives of Find out about what be say about their places worship (C2).
+Select and describe the most important functions of a place of worship for the community (B3).
+Give examples of how places of worship support believers in difficult times, explaining why this matters to believers (B2).
+Present ideas about the importance of people in a place of worship, rather than the place itself (C1). believers (A3).
+Comment thoughtfully on the value and purpose of places of worship in religious communities (B1).